Joberman/process_sat/README.txt

 	     	 OMNO2e_netCDF_avg - Averaging algorithm based on the NASA OMI level 2 to level 3 processing algorithm.
-Designed for the OMI level 2 filetypes (HDFnasaomil2 and HDFknmiomil2).
+Designed for the OMI level 2 filetypes (HDFnasaomil2 and HDFknmiomil2) and
-		 	Use with other filetypes is of questionable utility.
+			is the default for those filetypes use with other filetypes is of questionable utility.

 			Outputs results to a netCDF file.